metanthropic/research-papers/README.md

 ## ⚖️ License & Citation

-The source code, datasets, and technical artifacts in this repository are released under the **MIT License**, permitting reuse with attribution to facilitate open research and collaboration.
+The source code, datasets, and technical artifacts in this repository are released under the **Apache License 2.0**, permitting reuse with attribution while providing explicit patent protection.

 Research papers and documentation are provided for academic and educational purposes.
 If you utilize the methodologies or findings presented herein, please ensure appropriate citation of the respective authors and **Metanthropic Lab**.